Warm Root Vegetable Salad with Hazelnuts, Chèvre and Balsamic

 This is a beautiful presentation for a light lunch or as the first course to a cozy dinner.
 So pretty, so healthy!
 Use any of the myriad of beautiful root vegetables you love.

-- 3 organic Dungeness (or other) sweet carrots Add to list
+- 3 carrots, peeled Add to list

 - 2 parsnips, peeled Add to list

 - 1 red beet, peeled Add to list

 - 1 garnet or jewel yam, peeled Add to list

 - 2 tablespoons extra virgin olive oil Add to list

 - Salt and pepper, to taste Add to list